arduino/setup-task/README.md

 ## Usage

-To get the latest stable version of Task just add this step:
+To get the action's default version of Task just add this step:

 ```yaml
 - name: Install Taskfile